mongodb/docs/source/includes/steps-avs-rag-huggingface-python.rst

       The following code uses the :ref:`LangChain integration <langchain>` and :driver:`PyMongo driver </pymongo/>` to do the following:

-      - Load a PDF that contains `MongoDB's latest earnings report
+      - Load a PDF that contains a `MongoDB earnings report
         <https://investors.mongodb.com/node/12236/pdf>`__.
       - Split the data into chunks, specifying the *chunk size* (number of characters) and *chunk overlap* (number of overlapping characters